VKCOM/statshouse/website/docs/guides/edit-metrics.md

 ## Resolution

 The minimum available resolution of data to show on a graph depends on the currently available aggregation:
-* per-second aggregated data is stored for the first three days,
+* per-second aggregated data is stored for the first two days,
 * per-minute aggregated data is stored for a month,
 * per-hour aggregated data is available forever.

-So, you can get per-second data for the last three days, per-minute data for the last month, and you can get per-hour data for any period you want.
+So, you can get per-second data for the last two days, per-minute data for the last month, and you can get per-hour data for any period you want.

 If getting the highest available resolution is not crucial for you, but it is important for you